- PhD, History & Women’s, Gender, and Sexuality Studies, 2015

 - BA, The George Washington University, 2007

-My work has appeared in Early American Studies, The Atlantic, The Appendix, Pennsylvania Magazine of History and Biography, and on The Junto blog.
+My work has appeared in Early American Studies, The Atlantic, Time , The Appendix, Pennsylvania Magazine of History and Biography, and U.S. Studies Online.
 I’ve held fellowships from the McNeil Center for Early American Studies, the American Antiquarian Society, the Library Company of Philadelphia, and the Filson Historical Society.
 And I’ve been invited to discuss the history of men’s grooming with Backstory radio, New Hampshire Public Radio, and the Australian Broadcasting Corporation.
 In addition, I have taught courses on the Civil War and Reconstruction, modern American history, and the labor history of the United States – both in-person and online – and have served as a teaching assistant for a variety of courses ranging from introductory-level U.S. history surveys to modern European history.

 You can find me on Twitter at @ess_trainor.